 Goose used to be the traditional bird of Thanksgiving and Christmas but that seems to have faded somewhat and Turkey taken over which is a shame.
-Don't think the two things are the same though, they're both big birds of course but whereas Turkey is white meat (somewhat similar to chicken), goose is meat is dark and has a much stronger flavor.
+Don't think the two things are the same though, they're both big birds of course but whereas Turkey is white meat (somewhat similar to chicken), goose meat is dark and has a much stronger flavor.

 Essential to all smoked goose recipes (and to this one in particular) is the marinade together with a pre-prep stage as well, so you need about 5 days to complete the full preparation and cooking........but it's worth it.
 This marinade is right for a bird of about 8 -10 pounds (3.5 – 4.5kg) in weight.
 If it's any less then you'll want to halve the quantity of salt in the marinade.

 The first step is to scald the goose to make the skin go really tight so that when the goose cooks, a lot of the fat will be squeezed out of the bird.
 You do this by placing the goose in a colander in the sink and pouring 4 or 5 kettles of boiling water over it (take care) and you'll see that the skin goes white and fluffy.

-Now it's time to make up the marinade using the ingredients above and remember the point about the salt.
+Now it's time to make up the marinade using the ingredients above and remember the point about reducing the salt content if marinading a smaller sized bird than the one I've got.
 Blend all the ingredients together and then coat all over the bird – I like to get a large resealable polythene bag and place the goose in it.

-It's time to smoke the goose:-
+It's now time to smoke the goose:-